Create New Distributed Cache

 Note

-It is recommended that you use JSON serialization if you are using ASP.NET 5.0 and above.
+As a recommended approach, use JSON serialization if you are using ASP.NET 5.0 and above.
 For more details click here.

-• Specify Maximum Size of the cache, if required.
-You can also add cache nodes to the cluster by specifying the node IP address and clicking on Add Node button.
+- Specify the Maximum Size of the cache, if required.
+You can also add cache nodes to the cluster by specifying the node IP address and clicking on the Add Node button.
 To add more nodes, click Add Node.
 Click Next once all the required nodes are added.

 Warning

-If a node is already registered on that cache, notification is prompted.
+If a node is already registered on that cache, a notification is prompted.

-• If you want to enable encryption and compression, check the Enable Encryption and Enable Compression checkboxes.
-If enabled, set the Providers and Key for encryption and Threshold Size for compression.
+- If you want to enable encryption and compression, select the Enable Encryption and Enable Compression checkboxes.
+If enabled, set the Provider and Key for encryption and Threshold Size for compression.
 Click Next.

-• You can change the Clean interval value.
-Default is 15 seconds.
+You can change the Clean interval value.
+The default is 15 seconds.

-• This cache can be started automatically upon the completion of this process if you have checked the Start this cache on Finish checkbox on this dialog box.
+This cache can be started automatically upon the completion of this process if you have selected the Start this cache on finish checkbox on this dialog box.

-• You can make the cache to start automatically after service restart by checking the checkbox Auto start this cache on service startup.
+You can make the cache start automatically after service restart by selecting the Auto start this cache on service startup checkbox.

-• Click Finish.
-Created cache will appear in Clustered Caches page with the server nodes and their status.
+- Click Finish.
+The created cache will appear on the Clustered Caches page with the server nodes and their status.
 A success notification will be received in the notification panel.

-You can use the PowerShell to manage distributed caches by using the NCache supported PowerShell cmdlets.
+You can use any Command Line Tools to manage distributed caches by using the NCache supported cmdlets.

 Create Cache